Plant moist plants or muddy bog plants in your 'bog garden'?

-- Moist plants of a crown type will rot if sat in waterlogged soil during their dormant period in Winter.
+- Moist plants will rot if sat in waterlogged soil in Winter.

-- These want a drained, moist situation. ie. Aruncus , Astilbe, Darmera, Eupatorium, Filipendula, Iris sibirica, Ligularia, Lychnis, Candelabra Primula, Rodgersia, Succisa etc.
+- These want a drained, moist situation. ie. Aruncus, Astilbe, Darmera, Eupatorium, Filipendula, Iris sibirica, Ligularia, Lychnis, Candelabra Primula and Succisa species.

 Plants for areas with permanently wet mud (waterlogged in winter) :

-- Definition of wet mud - if you dig a hole to a spades depth and it fills with water then the plants' roots will be sat in water and the soil is wet/waterlogged.
+If you dig a hole to a spades depth and it fills with water then the plants' roots will be sat in water.
+The soil is wet/waterlogged.

-- These are specific pond plants that are capable of having their roots in water but their crowns exposed on the mud surface. ie. Anemopsis californica, Caltha, Carex, Eriophorum species, Iris pseudacorus & versicolor, Juncus, Lythrum salicaria, Mentha cervina etc. These are shown on Shelf Pond Plant pages.
+- There are specific plants that are capable of having their roots in water but their crowns exposed on the mud surface.
+Anemopsis californica, Caltha, Carex, Eriophorum species, Iris pseudacorus & versicolor, Juncus, Lythrum salicaria, Mentha cervina etc. These are shown on Shelf Pond Plant pages.

-- Plants for the moist or wet mud area can be chosen for a shaded site or a sunny one.
+- Moist plants or muddy bog plants are available for a shaded site or a sunny one.

 We have prepared collections available for each soil condition:

-- Moist soil Collection (for not waterlogged soil)
+- Moist soil Collection (for moist not waterlogged soil)

-- The RH end of this bog garden is standing water so pond plants are growing
+- The RH end of this bog garden is standing water so pond plants grow.

-- The 2 types of planting can live side by side - your choice is dictated by the water condition in each planting zone.
+- Your choice is dictated by the water condition in each planting zone.